 The General Fund reports unrestricted resources.
-If resources are to be used for specified purposes, these would be reported in restricted funds.
+If resources are to be used for special purpose, these would be reported in the restricted fund.

 CAFII's Board of Directors aims to maintain unrestricted net assets (financial reserves) within a range of between 25% of total annual operating expenses and 50% of total annual operating expenses.
 Management intends to utilize unrestricted net assets on CAFII-mandated projects, as determined by the Board of Directors.